The Consumption of Serial Media Products and Optimal Release Strategy

-with Nitin Mehta and Mengze Shi (Draft available upon request)
+with Nitin Mehta and Mengze Shi [Draft]

 Incentivizing Mass Creativity: An Empirical Study of Online Publishing Market